tahsinAmin/Auto-Search/README.md

 - [x] Hero image added
 - [x] Add stops and duration over the plane
 - [x] Make the weather show dynamically toCity input only
+- ~~Have the live link in GitHub~~
+- [ ] In the hero section, m,ake it cenbter, at the lefty, there's a text and at the right we have the input
 - [ ] Show search and date with modal
+- [ ] Have a loading div to show that the data is processing
 - [ ] Use of Framer Motion to bounce weather icons

 ## Tiny tasks